LuisCarlosRojasTorres/Books/ComputerScience/Microsoft/NetCore/Libraries.md

 1. Create a new project
 2. In the `solution project`, right-click on `Dependencies`
+3. Click on `Add a project reference`
-3. Select the `class library` project, and ok.
+4. Select the `class library` project, and ok.
-4. Now you can use the library!
+5. Now you can use the library!
+6. **BUT** in order to run this project:
+   1. Right-Click on the projects name
+   2. Click on `Set as Startup Project`
+7. Now, the project can run

 An example is presented below!